Initiatives and Innovations

 On a stretch of Interstate 10 between Tucson and Phoenix, sensors placed along the highway set off an alert: Dust, whipped up by gusting wind, is creating dangerous driving conditions.

 Immediately, overhead electronic message boards alert drivers to the threat ahead.
 Programmable signs next to the highway show a speed limit reduced from 75 mph to as slow as 35 mph.
 Closed-circuit cameras allow staff at the Arizona Department of Transportation’s Traffic Operations Center in Phoenix to see the real-time conditions on the roadway, while in-pavement sensors report the speed and flow of traffic.
-Read more about the dust storm dust detection.
+Read more about the dust storms.

 After completing a comprehensive study of wrong-way driving crashes on state highways and how technology may help reduce the threat, the Arizona Department of Transportation is planning a prototype project to use existing highway sensors to detect wrong-way vehicles and to alert authorities and other motorists.
 Read more about wrong-way drivers.